It is Shanghai, October 2008 and the doctor says, “there is nothing we can do for your under active thyroid problems.”

-I was wired and tired at night, exhausted during the day, lightheaded when getting up, jumpy and moody – all probably due to adrenal fatigue.
+I was wired and tired at night, exhausted during the day, lightheaded when getting up, jumpy and moody—all probably due to adrenal fatigue.
 Nobody told me that.

 Nobody told me that being overly estrogenic can lead to breast cancer (I have a family history on my mother’s side), thyroid nodules (had three), and thyroid cancer.
 I wrote about it here.

-I wish there was somebody to explain that being a formula baby; eating food that was not good for me; having unaddressed heavy metal toxicity, sluggish liver, chronic candida, stressful job, relentless drive and no sleep were the perfect triggers to develop an autoimmune disease.
+I wish there was somebody to explain that being a formula baby; eating food that was not good for me; having unaddressed heavy metal toxicity, sluggish liver, chronic candida, stressful job, relentless drive, and no sleep were the perfect triggers to develop an autoimmune disease.
 I honestly had no idea that it was mostly things well within my control that were causing my thyroid problems and poor health more generally.

 In spite of the adrenal burnout and hectic schedule, I trained for the Great Wall of China marathon.
-To train for it, I would be up at 5am to hit the gym and then work until 9pm to fulfill the demands of some unreasonable clients.
+To train for it, I would be up at 5am to hit the gym and then work until 9pm to fulfill the demands of clients.

 I used to say “I will sleep when I die.”
 When I gave up my job and left China, I slept 12 to 14 hours a day for a month.
 By then, I intuitively knew that I needed it, so I surrendered to it.
 I think it’s called “coming to your senses.”

 What else can I say here?
 Maybe that I’m living it now and moved from New York City to a small town in California, population 238 residents?
 Rest is critical.
-If you don’t buy it, you need to change your mindset and slow down.
+If you don’t believe it, you need to change your mindset and slow down.

-To keep up with the latest on thyroid health, follow our online community on Facebook – for daily recipes, inspirations and community support – www.Facebook.com/Hormonesbalance.
+To keep up with the latest on thyroid health, follow our online community on Facebook for daily recipes, inspirations and community support: www.Facebook.com/Hormonesbalance.

 Get informed, slow down, and take action.